 [Click here to get Rick Newman’s stories by email.]

-What’s missing is a realistic transition plan that acknowledges global dependence on fossil fuels, which still account for more than 80% of global energy needs.
-Biden himself acknowledged this dependence recently when he asked members of the OPEC oil cartel to drill more.
+What’s missing is a realistic transition plan that begins with global dependence on fossil fuels, which still account for more than 80% of global energy needs.
+Biden himself tacitly acknowledged this dependence recently when he asked members of the OPEC oil cartel to drill more.
 They declined, and Biden is now pushing for an investigation into whether U.S. gasoline refiners are colluding to jack up prices.
 He probably won’t find much.
 Global supply and demand sets oil prices, and U.S. gasoline prices follow oil prices closely, as the chart below shows.
 Gas prices currently averaging around $3.50 per gallon seem in line with oil prices that are around $80 per barrel.

 A coherent transition plan would acknowledge the need for significant amounts of fossil fuels beyond 2030, and probably beyond 2040, while providing a policy framework that gives drillers and their investors some confidence they won’t be drummed out of business.
 Vilifying fossil fuel providers is cheap political theater, but it can backfire when you’re trashing the companies that fuel your SUV and heat your home—or worse yet, those of your constituents.